Financial Samurai

 John

-10. Permian Buyer says
+Permian Buyer

 This week I had a conversation with a wealthy, wise 85 year old client who told me he had five things he thought a person needed for optimal happiness and success: